worktheclock/replit.github.io/tutorials/03-handling-dependencies-with-repl-it.md

 If you followed along, you'll already have your own version of the repl to extend.
 If not, start from ours.
 Fork it from the embed below.

-<iframe height="400px" width="100%" src="https://repl.it/@GarethDwyer1/cwr-03-nlp-spacy?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>
+<iframe height="400px" width="100%" src="https://replit.com/@GarethDwyer1/cwr-03-nlp-spacy?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 ## Where next?

 `spaCy` is a very powerful NLP library and it can do far more than simply extract people's names.
 See what other interesting insights you can automatically extract from today's news.

-Now you can use the Repl.it IDE, write programs that use files, and install third-party dependencies.
-Next up, we'll be taking a look at doing data science with Repl.it by visualising data using `matplotlib` and `seaborn`.
+Now you can use the Replit IDE, write programs that use files, and install third-party dependencies.
+Next up, we'll be taking a look at doing data science with Replit by visualising data using `matplotlib` and `seaborn`.